Roadmap and Improvement Proposals¶

 Discussing New Features¶

-If you open a ticket and it doesn’t get any response, you can try @
+doesn’t get any response, try @

-recently active community members in the ticket to get their attention.
+-mentioning recently active community members

 What Contributions are Good Fits?¶